Fellowships By Category

 Churchill Scholarship at Cambridge University^

 The Churchill Scholarship offers outstanding American STEM students the opportunity to pursue a one-year Master's degree in a STEM field at Churchill College, Cambridge.
 Apply in spring/summer.
 Requires university nomination.
+Nomination materials are due by Friday, August 1st.
+Please contact Emily for information.

-Advisor: Emily Hunt | Emails: ehunt5@nd.edu | Process Start Date: 6/1
+Advisor: Emily Hunt | Email: ehunt5@nd.edu | Process Start Date: 6/15

 Goldwater Scholarship